List of Tracey Takes On... episodes: Character Comedies

-These "best of" character episodes, originally produced in 1999, were never aired on television.
+These "best of" character episodes, originally produced in 1998, were never aired on television.
 Two of them found themselves on home video in 1999, Fern & Kay.
 Others were released as bonus features on the show's DVD releases.
-All 15 were eventually released through the American subscription streaming media service Hulu in 2012.
+In 2012, all 15 episodes were released through the American subscription streaming media service Hulu.
 Each episode features Ullman talking about the character and introducing each sketch.